 - Figshare, started by a PhD student and now owned by MacMillan Publishers, supports any research output, associated with an article or not, including posters, figures, and media.

-To learn more about publishing data generally, see our page on data publication.
+To learn more about publishing data generally, see our page on open data.